Type of Journey

-Royal Stepwell: Located behind the Nihaleshwar temple, the Royal Stepwell is a four storey structure that showcases the finesse of ancient architecture.
+Royal Stepwell: Located behind the Nihaleshwar temple, the Royal Stepwell is a four-story structure that showcases the finesse of ancient architecture.
 Decorative pillars and skillful carving adorn this tourist attraction and make it more appealing.

 Machkund Temple: The Machkund temple, situated 4 hours outside Dholpur, is a serene and beautiful spot to get in touch with your spiritual self.
 The Machkund temple has no dearth of picturesque scenery around it.
 Named after Raja Muchchhkund of the Suryavanshi Dynasty, Machkund Temple remains a sacred place for many pilgrims.

 Ramsagar Sanctuary: The Ramsagar Sanctuary which houses the serene Ramsagar Lake is rich with marine wildlife.
-The picturesque Ramsagar Lake provides tourists with a chance to see interesting animals like freshwater Crocodiles, a variety of dishes and snakes.
-Several water birds like Cormorants, white-breasted water hen, moon-hen, ringed plover, sandpiper and many more also dominate these waters.
+The picturesque Ramsagar Lake provides tourists with a chance to see interesting animals like freshwater Crocodiles, a variety of dishes, and snakes.
+Several water birds like Cormorants, white-breasted water hens, moon-hen, ringed plovers, sandpipers and many more also dominate these waters.
 Migratory ducks and Geese can also be found here during the winter months.

-Talab e-Shahi: Built in 1617 A.D, the Talab e-Shahi is a beautiful lake and a home for many migratory bird species.
+Talab e-Shahi: Built in 1617 A.D., the Talab e-Shahi is a beautiful lake and home to many migratory bird species.
 Located 27km outside Dholpur, Talab e-Shahi attracts a lot of beautiful birds in the winter.
 The red-crested pochard, tufted duck, garganey teal, wigeon, gadwall, etc are the birds that make Talab e-Shahi their home during the winters.

 Places to stay: